Skip to Main Content

 Where the Costa Brava's Design Conversation Gets Serious

-Vistabella, carrying a Michelin Selected distinction in the 2025 guide, sits within a tier of Costa Brava properties where the selection criteria move beyond standard star ratings.
+Vistabella, a five-star hotel in Roses on the Costa Brava, carries a Michelin Selected distinction in the 2025 guide and rates 4.5 on Google from 683 reviews.
 Michelin's hotel guide applies a different logic than its restaurant stars: it curates for character, coherence, and a sense that the experience is rooted in a specific place rather than interchangeable with a property elsewhere.
 That framing is useful when reading what Vistabella's inclusion signals about its position in the regional accommodation hierarchy.
-For the Costa Brava specifically, see our full Costa Brava restaurants guide for broader context on where the region sits in Spain's travel conversation.

 Design as the Primary Argument